chazapp/prometheus-openweathermap-exporter/deployment/README.md

 $ minikube tunnel
 ```

-On Windows you may need to use `127.0.0.1` instead in your hosts file.
+_On Windows you may need to use `127.0.0.1` instead in your hosts file._

+This directory also contains a `dashboard.json` file that you can import in your Grafana instance to get a dashboard
+displaying temperature and rain data made available by the exporter.